esl/mongooseim-docker/README.md

 This work, though it's not reflected in git history, was bootstrapped from Paweł Pikuła's (@ppikula) great https://github.com/ppikula/MongooseIM-docker/.

+## Prerequisites

+Linux, preferably Ubuntu 14.
+On Mac there are some routing issues which are not covered in this document.

 ## General

 ```